Applying Pix in cotton with PIX4Dfields

 More control over data

-The most recent Pix4Dfields release brings advanced layer visualization to help focus on the data that is important to you.
+The most recent PIX4Dfields releases bring advanced layer visualization and enhanced GPU processing to help focus on the data that is important to you with greater speed.
 The added tools enable users to filter out roads, trees and fences and focus precisely on the crop.

 Making a prescription for Pix